How to Edit a Novel: A Level-by-Level Diagnostic for Authors

 Is the voice consistent?

 Read the first chapter, a chapter from the middle, and the final chapter.
 Does the narrative voice feel like the same author wrote all three?
-Voice inconsistency is one of the most common problems in novels that were drafted across a long period of time, with different chapters written in different moods, at different skill levels, or after long gaps.
+Voice inconsistency is one of the most common problems in novels that were drafted across a long period of time.
+Different chapters get written in different moods, at different skill levels, or after long gaps.
 Chapters written later in the drafting process often sound different from early chapters because the author's style developed during the writing.

 If the voice shifts significantly between chapters, identify which version of the voice is the one you want for the whole novel, and revise the inconsistent sections toward it.